How to hostel

 - Hand sanitizing stations have been placed in key areas of our hostels.

-- Face masks are required in all common indoor spaces.
+- Face masks are required in indoor public spaces.

-- Some furniture may have been moved or removed to facilitate physical distancing measures (which don’t apply to individuals travelling in a group).
+- Please maintain your distance from those you aren’t travelling with.
+Some furniture may have been moved or removed to facilitate physical distancing measures.

 - Please be mindful of posted signage and staff instruction around the use of these spaces.